mumoshu/variant2/README.md

 A job containing one or more `step`s can be used as a workflow composed of multiple jobs.
 Each `step` is restricted to call a single `job`.
 As each `job` is easily unit testable, this ensures that you can test the workflow without dealing with each job's implementation.

+Options:

+`job` has the following attributes:

+- `private`: when set to `true` by writing `private = true`, the job is hidden from the command-line help.

 # Learning materials

 `hcl`